Introduction

 pubs and inns with rooms

-… you will definitely find a fantastic choice of special, unique places to stay and ones to suit all budgets!
+… you will definitely find a fantastic and diverse selection of special, unique places to choose from, and there are options to suit everybody from budget-friendly lodgings to luxury stays.

-Of course if you need any help or advice planning your tour or trip please do get in touch - we’ll gladly assist you in any way we can!
+Of course if you need any help or advice planning your itinerary, tour or trip please do get in touch with us - we’ll gladly assist you in any way we can!

-Here are our recommendations for the best places and locations to stay in - including of course our village, Trefriw - if you are planning a trip to this magical part of Wales, along with our accommodation tips.
+Here then are our recommendations for the best places and locations to stay in - including our village, Trefriw - if you are planning a trip to this magical part of Wales, along with our accommodation tips.

 If you are coming for longer than a few days then maybe combine a few different places to create a tour in order to have the most enjoyable and varied holiday possible!

-See our suggested itinerary for your perfect North Wales holiday at the end, along with our advice about when to visit!
+See a suggested itinerary for your perfect North Wales holiday at the end of our guide, along with our advice about when to visit!

-When choosing where to stay Llanrwst, Trefriw and Betws-y-Coed are three of the best locations to base yourself in.
+When choosing where to stay in the Conwy Valley you will love Trefriw, Llanrwst or Betws-y-Coed, which are three of the best locations to base yourself in.

-They are in close proximity to each other and any one of them offer a great central base for your holiday.
+They are in close proximity to each other and all three offer a convenient and central base for your holiday within easy reach of the rest of North Wales, even if you are travelling without a car.

-Once here bus services can take you to other popular destinations such as Yr Wyddfa (Snowdon) and both Conwy and Llandudno on the coast if you are exploring further by public transport.
+Once here bus services from Llanrwst, Betws-y-Coed and Trefriw can also help you travel to other popular destinations such as Yr Wyddfa (Snowdon) and both Conwy and Llandudno on the coast if you want to explore further using public transport.

 Llanrwst

-This handsome, historic market town has a famous arched stone bridge over the River Conwy, next to which is the famous and photogenic Tu Hwnt Ir Bont Tearooms.
+Llanrwst is a handsome, historic market town with a famous arched stone bridge over the River Conwy, next to which is the famous and photogenic Tu Hwnt Ir Bont Tearooms.

-Nearby Gwydir Castle is an atmospheric Tudor manor house, whilst in Gwydir Forest you will find the Gwydir Mawr & Bach mountain bike trails, walking routes and trails, lakes and waterfalls to explore.
+Nearby Gwydir Castle is an atmospheric Tudor manor house, whilst in Gwydir Forest you will find the Gwydir Mawr and Gwydir Bach mountain bike trails, walking routes and tracks, lakes for wild-swimming and fishing, and waterfalls to explore.

 Just south of Llanrwst is the Zip World Betws-y-Coed base where action-packed adventure activities - including the Fforest Coaster - are perfect for families and will get the adrenaline racing!